 When looking for a mover, know what you want from them and what sorts of services that you will feel okay paying extra for.
 On top of that, you also want to be sure that you shop around and see what long-distance movers are going to be able to give you the widest array of services that you may want or need from them.

-Connect with several moving companies and talk to them about their rates, licensure, and how they plan on taking care of your particular job.
+Connect with several state to state moving companies and talk to them about their rates, licensure, and how they plan on taking care of your particular job.
 Put together a list of questions and ask as many as possible.
 In the long run, that’s going to be a good point that you’ll need so that you can make a choice.

 Find Time with Local Family and Friends

 Before you go, be sure that you take some time with your family and friends.
 You want to be sure that you say goodbye, even if you plan on seeing them sooner than later.
 Whether it’s going out to lunch, having a goodbye party, or just stopping by their home to hang out, it makes a difference.
 Either way, you will find that you feel much less stressed and you’ll feel like you got to give everyone a proper goodbye.

 You want to be sure that you start forwarding your mail a few days before you move into your new home.
 On top of that, you also want to update things like health insurance, cell phone providers, and whatever other bills are going with you.
 By updating your address early enough, you can prevent issues related to delay of service that would come up otherwise.